-My reasons for making this submission are many, however it is my personal interest that spurred me the most.
-I was born and raised in the area.
+My reason for making this submission is that I have a personal interest, as I was born and raised in the area.
 My great grandfather, Jessie Motum, was the first white person to settle in Tea Gardens.
-I was brought up to respect the sensitive environment and have developed a love of the natural beauty of the Port Stephens area.
+I was brought up to respect the sensitive environment.